Legislature(2025 - 2026)GRUENBERG 120

 11:16:16 AM

-REPRESENTATIVE HIMSCHOOT added Canfisco also owns the Yakutat
+REPRESENTATIVE HIMSCHOOT added that Canfisco also owns the

-plant and were a good addition.
-She said that Ms. O'Neil is a
+Yakutat plant and was a good addition.
+She said that Ms. O'Neil

-Petersburg grown expert.
-She asked about Slide 22 and the State
+is a Petersburg grown expert.
+Regarding slide 22 and the State

 of Alaska bycatch policies, she asked whether other states had